 Homotoxicology applies antihomotoxic formulations that stimulate the detoxifying functions of the body.
 Depending on the phase of the disease and other pertinent factors, conventional medical treatments may be advised to the patient.
 In several cases, both conventional and homoeopathic treatments will be indicated.

 In addition, homotoxicology emphasises the importance of having a healthy diet and lifestyle.
 In particular, it stresses the damage that can be done by ingesting foods that have been treated with pesticides and living in a polluted environment.
 Practitioners prescribe remedies that include natural substances designed to aid the body in flushing out built up chemical toxins.

 Over 200 years ago, German chemist and physician Samuel Hahnemann developed homoeopathy as a natural form of medicine based on the principle of the Law of Similarities which states that “likes cure likes.”
 To put it simply, when a substance that creates symptoms of a disease in a healthy person is properly given to a sick person, it can help stimulate the natural defence mechanisms of the body.
 An example for this is coffee, which under the right circumstances and when administered in the right amount of dosages, has been found to be helpful in the treatment of insomnia.
 Homoeopathy is used to fight existing health conditions and help in strengthening the immune system.
 Homoeopathy is commonly used to treat the following conditions:

 - Digestive problems

-Homotoxicology is a modern extension of homoeopathy developed partly in response to the effects of the Industrial Revolution, which imposed chemical pollutants on the human body.
-Homotoxicology and homoeopathy stress the importance of stimulating the body's natural ability to fight disease and the use of naturally derived formulas to aid the healing process.
+Homotoxicology is developed as a modern extension of homoeopathy partly in response to the negative effects of the Industrial Revolution, which heavily imposed chemical pollutants on the human body.
+Both homotoxicology and homoeopathy stress the importance of stimulating the natural ability of the body in fighting off diseases and the use of naturally derived formulas to help the healing process.